 I have worked as a primary school teacher for twenty two years across both key stage one and two.
 During this time I have worked as a coordinator for ICT, mathematics, music and assessment.
 My work as a phase leader included working as a strategic level as well as leading a teaching team within school.
 I have been recognised as a Leading Teacher for Intervention and worked as part of the local authorities steering group for Able, Gifted and Talented and being awarded York Community Pride Teacher of the Year in 2009.

-I was seconded to York St John University in 2011, completing a year before gaining a permanent position on the teaching staff.
 I completed my Postgraduate Certificate in Academic Practice in 2012 with a focus on developing good practice using PowerPoint – which has subsequently been published in a peer-reviewed journal.

-Teaching, Research and Publications
+Awards, Research and Publications

 My research interests focus on